About Martin R. Siegel

 Attorney Siegel is also a trained mediator, having participated in the Office of General Counsel’s Mediation Program.

-Since joining Stock and Leader in 2015, Attorney Siegel has also handled matters related to environmental issues impacting agriculture, pipelines, safe drinking water, and environmental laboratories.
+Since joining Stock and Leader in 2015, Attorney Siegel has also handled matters related to environmental issues impacting agriculture (including composting and the use of food processing waste), pipelines, safe drinking water, and environmental laboratories.
 Attorney Siegel is also a frequent speaker and writer on a variety on environmental issues.
 For example, he is the co-author of the chapter on Pennsylvania’s Land Recycling and Environmental Remediation Standards Act (Act 2) in Pennsylvania Environmental Law & Practice, 9th Edition

 Attorney Siegel also worked for the U.S. Centers for Disease Control and Prevention (CDC) and the Agency for Toxic Substances and Disease Registry (ATSDR) in Atlanta, and the Department of Energy’s Pacific Northwest Laboratory at the Hanford nuclear site in Washington State.
 In addition, Attorney Siegel served as a law clerk for the Commonwealth Court.